-BIGHILL CREEK PRESERVATION SOCIETY WATERSHED STUDYCategory: 2017, Community Grant, Current, Grant, Water
+BIGHILL CREEK PRESERVATION SOCIETY WATERSHED STUDYCategory: 2017, Community Grant, Completed, Grant, Water

 Bighill Creek is a moderate sized tributary of the Bow River, entering the Bow River at the Town of Cochrane.
 The upper reaches are all active farmland and the creek arises in its entirety from springs; approximately midway along its length is a small, increasingly heavily used provincial park (Bighill Springs Provincial Park).
 Between the Park and Cochrane, the creek bisects a cattle ranching operation.
 Finally, the fast growing Town of Cochrane straddles the mouth of the creek.
 Furthermore, there are plans for extensive gravel pit development near the Provincial Park.